t-d-k/LibreCrypt/README.md

 	+ After rebooting the words "Test Mode" appear in the four corners of the Desktop.
 Please see the documentation for details on removing this.
 	+ After finishing with LibreCrypt you can click the Tools->"Disallow Test-signed drivers" menu item to remove the "Test Mode" text.
 *	To run in portable mode, you need to have admin rights.
-*	Backwards compatibility with older versions of FreeOTFE (before 5.21) will be removed in a future version.
-Please convert any FreeOTFE volumes.
-This can be done by creating a new 'box' and copying the files across.
 *	Support for the following cyphers will be removed in a future version, please convert to another: xor, plain, single DES.
 Ditto for the 'plain' hash.
 *	LibreCrypt does not support encryption of the operating system partition, for this we recommend Ubuntu Linux.
 * LibreCrypt needs to be run as administrator the first time it is run.
 After that it can be run as an ordinary user.